-1. INTRODUCTION
+1. Introduction

 A schema mapping is a formal specification of the relationship holding between the databases conforming to two given schemas.
-Many papers point out the importance of schema mappings in several data management tasks, especially those requiring inter-operability between different information systems, such as data integration [38, 36], data exchange [37, 14], and model management [17].
+Many papers in the last decade point out the importance of schema mappings in several data management tasks, especially those requiring inter-operability between different information systems, such as data integration [1,2], data exchange [3,4], and model management [5].

-In data integration, schema mappings are established between the source schema and the global (mediated) schema, and are used to decide how to access the source data for answering queries posed in terms of the global schema.
+In data integration, schema mappings are established between the source schema and the global schema, also called mediated schema.
+In this context, schema mappings are used by the query processor when planning the accesses to the source data for answering queries posed in terms of the global schema.
 In data exchange, schema mappings are specified in terms of a source schema and a target schema, and determine how the source data should be transferred to the target in order to populate a database conforming to the target schema.
-Schema mappings are also the main objects of interest in model management, whose goal is to support the creation, compilation, reuse, evolution, and execution of mappings between schemas, expressed in a wide range of model.
+Schema mappings are also the main objects of interest